 Taking around 40 to 50 minutes, it includes a commentary in both German and English to help you learn more about the places you’re seeing.
 Eight kilometers long in total, the route takes you towards Hellbrunn, slightly beyond the limit of the city, then returns the way you came.
 The tour ends with the boat ‘waltzing in the river’ which is quite fun and definitely the most exciting part of this easy-going tour.

 Good to know: Unless you book a timed ticket at an extra cost, you may not be able to find a spot for the next available cruise.
 So if you want to use the Salzburg Card for this, you have to stop by their ticket office by the river to reserve a place.
-We were lucky to just get on the next boat, but it quickly fills up in the summer.
+We were lucky to just get on the next boat, but we were visiting outside the main season and we literally got the last spots.
+The boats quickly fill up in the summer.

-While I find that a river cruise is something nice to do in Salzburg if you have plenty of time, it’s definitely not a must.
-I actually think it would be more enjoyable if you do it as part of this tour that includes the Hellbrunn Palace visit.
+While I find that a river cruise is something nice to do in Salzburg if you have plenty of time, it’s definitely not a must if your time is limited.
+I think it would be more enjoyable if you do it as part of this tour that includes the Hellbrunn Palace visit.

 14. The Sound of Music Tours